 People have many misconceptions about a feline’s diet.
 I see many cat owners feeding their pets food that is not particularly good and nutritious for them.

 If people don’t know what their healthy kitties need to eat, imagine how things can get complicated if their feline friend has asthma.
-There aren’t many asthmatic cats, and that’s probably why it is difficult to find content on what to feed your furry friend that has asthma.
+There aren’t many asthmatic cats, which is probably why it is difficult to find content on what to feed your furry friend with asthma.

-In our article we will go through what should and what shouldn’t a cat eat, what food can be an asthma trigger for your feline friend, and what is the best food for cats with asthma.
+In our article, we will go through what you should and shouldn’t eat a cat, what can be an asthma trigger for your feline friend, and what is the best food for cats with asthma.

 What do our feline friends eat?

 If you observe outdoor cats, you will notice that they tend to hunt for birds or rodents.
-Their digestive system is made to be able to absorb all nutrients and water they need from the animals they hunt and eat.
-In relation, felines don’t drink a lot of water particularly because they get what they need from their prey.
+Their digestive system is made to absorb all nutrients and water they need from the animals they hunt and eat.
+Felines don’t drink much water, particularly because they get what they need from their prey.

-A cat’s diet has to be rich in proteins packed with vitamins and minerals which can’t be supported by plants.
-And, even if some plants are able to provide all those nutrients, a kitty’s system won’t process them into a form that would be useful for them.
+A cat’s diet has to be rich in proteins packed with vitamins and minerals which plants can’t support.
+And, even if some plants can provide all those nutrients, a kitty’s system won’t process them into a form that would be useful for them.

 All in all, for a healthy and happy cat, moisture and protein-rich food that meets all its nutrition and hydration it needs is the way to go.